-You can read a draft of the program of the TEH Meeting 78 here
+You can download the brochure of the TEH Meeting 78 here

-The training programme is one of the most important elements in TEH Meetings and we are preparing ten workshops around the topics most demanded by TEH members.
-Further information will be published very soon.
+The training programme is one of the most important elements in TEH Meetings and we have prepared eight workshops around the topics most demanded by TEH members:

 Dr. Spreadsheet or How to Learn to Stop Worrying and Love Finance!